Add an external MCP server in StudioAssist

 Fill in these fields:

 - Transport Type: either HTTP or SSE.
 Your MCP server provider should specify this.
-You can consider adding these external MCP servers.
+Check out our external MCP servers for common servers you could add.

 - Server URL: the MCP server's URL.